sbepstein/unity_integration/README.md

 <img src="https://s3-us-west-2.amazonaws.com/unity-integration-screenshots/SwiftLanuageVersion.png" width="500">

-# MapSession API Documentation

-In your C# code, access the `MapSession` component and initialize it with the `Init()` function:
+# How to Save AR Sessions with Jido

+## Initialization

+Jido runs in the background during an `ARKit` ARSession to handle data management and synchronization with the API.
+To start a MapSession, you must access the Jido `MapSession` component as follows:

 ```
 GameObject mapSessionGameObject = GameObject.Find("MapSession");
 MapSession mapSession = mapSessionGameObject.GetComponent<MapSession> ();
 ```

-`MapSession` will not start until `MapSession.Init()` has been called. `MapSession.Init()` should only be called once and it will start an `ARKitSession` if one hasn't been started already. `MapSession.Init()` takes as argument:

-- `mapMode` (either `MapMode.MapModeMapping` or `MapMode.MapModeLocalization`)
-- `userId`
-- `mapId`
-- `developerKey`

-In `MapModeMapping`, `MapSession` is mapping the space that it sees.
-Assets can be saved in the space in Mapping Mode.
-In `MapModeLocalization`, previously saved assets are re-localized and their original saved position is resolved.

-`UserId` and `MapId` are user-provided identifiers used to match Mapping and Localization session data.
-Assets saved during a mapping session are associated with the `UserId` and `MapId` provided and those assets would be returned during a localization session that was initialized with the same `UserId` and `MapId` values.

-The developer key is a authentication key provided by Jido Maps for authenticated access to our API.
+Lastly, you must initialize a unique map session (this should only be done only once for each `ARKit` ARSession):

+`MapSession.Init (MapMode mapMode, string userId, string mapId, string developerKey)`

+MapMode determines if you are attempting to create a new session or are relocalizing assets on a map from a previously stored session.
+Your userID, and mapID are set to uniquely identify your session.
+Your developer key is used for authentication and is unique to your Jido account.

+## `MapSession` Events

-After initializing `MapSession` bind to the events:
+After initializing `MapSession` you can bind to the following events:
 - `AssetStoredEvent` -  Invoked after `MapSession.StorePlacements()` has been called.
-The bool event argument indicates whether or not the assets were saved successfully.
+The `bool` event argument indicates whether or not the assets were saved successfully.
 - `AssetLoadedEvent` - Invoked when an asset has been relocalized in a localization session.
-The `MapAsset` event argument is the asset that was localized.
+The `MapAsset` event argument is the asset that has been localized.
 - `StatusChangedEvent` - Invoked on changes to `MapSesssion`'s status.
-The event argument is a string containing the new `MapSession` status.
+The event argument is a `string` containing the new `MapSession` status.

+## Saving an AR Session

-To store an asset during a mapping session, call `MapSession.StorePlacements()` with a list of the `MapAsset`s to be stored on the map.
+When in `MapMode.MapModeMapping`, assets can be saved  by calling `MapSession.StorePlacements(List<MapAsset>)` with a list of the `MapAsset`s to be stored on the map.

+`StorePlacement()` will store a `List` of `MapAsset`s which are used to reference assets or waypoints in your user's AR Session (more information about `MapAsset` below).
+Shortly calling `StorePlacement()` the `AssetStoredEvent` will be invoked with a `bool` indicating whether or not the placement assets were stored successfully.

+## Reloading an AR Session

+To reload an AR Session, `MapSession` must be initialized with `MapMode.MapModeLocalization`.
+When an asset has been re-localized in a localization session, the `AssetLoadedEvent` will be invoked with the newly localized `MapAsset` that was saved by the user in a prior mapping session and transformed to the current session's coordinate frame.

+To use the `MapAssets` in your Unity project, simply create GameObjects that correspond to the saved AssetIds and place them in your scene using the position and orientation that was returned.
+Now the assets will be back in the session where you had left them!

+## `MapAsset` Class

+The `MapAsset` stores the information necessary for each asset that is saved or reloaded from the Jido API.
+Each `MapAsset` has three member variables that are set when initialized.

+`public MapAsset(string assetId, float orientation, float x, float y, float z)`

+`assetId` is a custom identifier that can be set to any value.
+The position coordinates are relative to the global coordinate system of the asset in the saved session.
+The orientation is the y-axis orientation of the asset in the saved session.